CSESS/constitution/README.md

 10. Academic Secretary,
 11. Marketing Secretary,
 12. General Secretary.
 The Executive Committee shall be composed of at least six committee members including a President, an Internal Vice-President, an External Vice-President, an Internal Secretary, an External Secretary and a Financial Secretary.
-No member of the Committee may have more than one post.
+No member of the Committee may have more than one position.
 ### 6.3.
 Duties of Executive Committee Members:
 The President shall be the chief executive of the Society, shall represent the Executive Committee in all affairs and preside at all meetings of the Society.
 The Internal Vice-President shall assist the President in all internal affairs and shall take the role of acting President during the absence of the President.